 All church school offerings shall go to the total budget of the church.
 The

-Board shall prepare budget requests for Christian Education, present them to
+Board shall prepare budget requests for education, present them to

 the budget committee, and shall supervise the expenditure of these funds, which

-shall be paid in allotments when requested by the Board of Christian Education.
+shall be paid in allotments when requested by the Board of Outreach and Education.